sheikhmohdnazmulhasan/access-hood/README.md

 ### How it works

-- On submit, the component compares the input to `password`.
-- If correct, it derives a deterministic, obfuscated storage key and value from the password and a salt, then stores the value at that key in `localStorage`.
-- On mount, it checks for that derived key/value to automatically re‑grant access (no network calls).
+- On mount, the component derives a deterministic, obfuscated storage key/value from the `password` and a salt, and checks `localStorage` for that pair to automatically re‑grant access.
+- On submit:
+  - If a `baseUrl` is configured via `setConfig`, the component sends a `POST` request to `baseUrl + verifyPath` with body `{ password }` and expects a JSON response `{ valid: boolean }`.
+  - If the backend returns `{ valid: true }`, the derived key/value is stored in `localStorage` and access is granted.
+  - If `baseUrl` is **not** configured, the component falls back to comparing the entered password to the `password` prop (legacy behavior).
 - Uses Web Crypto (`SHA‑256`) when available with a tiny non‑crypto fallback to remain functional in restricted environments.

 ### Notes and limitations

-- Client‑side only; gating is purely visual.
-Do not ship sensitive data to the client unless the user is authorized server‑side.
+- Client‑side gate only; even with a remote check, you should not ship sensitive data to the client unless the user is authorized server‑side.
 - SSR: The gate renders on the client; the component no‑ops on the server.
 - Clearing site data (or changing `password`) will reset the gate.